oceanprotocol-archive/OEPs/9/README.md

 * The Assets registered in the system MUST be associated to the Actors registering the Assets
 * The Actors associated to the Contracts (PUBLISHER, PROVIDER, CONSUMER, MARKETPLACE) MUST have a valid Account Id in the system
 * The information or Metadata about the Contracts will be stored in Ocean DB if the user plugs a valid Ocean DB implementation
-* Only the very basic information about the Contracts (ids, proofs, etc) MUST be stored in the Decentralized VM
+* Only the very basic information about the Contracts (ids, proofs, etc) MUST be stored in the KEEPER::DEC-VM
 * AGENT MUST NOT store any information about the Contracts, Assets or Actors during this process